93, 96, 42, 155, 94

 Trimmed means are useful when you expect a few extreme observations in both tails but still want to use most of the data.
 For example, in judging gymnastics or diving, a panel of judges gives scores; to guard against unusually high or low scores (perhaps due to bias), competitions often drop the highest and lowest score and average the rest.
 A trimmed mean removes these extremes, producing a fairer overall score.

-4.2 Measures of Variability (Range, IQR, Standard Deviation)
+4.2 Measures of Variability

 “In statistics, variation is the name of the game – without it there would be nothing to explain.” – David Salsburg